Brightify/Reactant/docs/reactant-ui/introduction.md

 Reactant UI is currently a preview.
 However we'll try to keep the number of API changes to a minimum.

 ## What is Reactant UI
-**Reactant UI** is an extension for **Reactant** allowing you to declare views and layout using XML.
+**Reactant UI** is an extension of **Reactant** allowing you to declare views and layout using XML.
 Don't worry, there's no runtime overhead, as all those declarations are precompiled into Swift.
 Reactant then uses the generated code to create your UI.

 ## Why
 When we created Reactant, our primary goal was maximal compile-time safety.
 We devised an API for writing [views using Reactant](../getting-started/quickstart.md), but it was still constrained by Swift's syntax.